-- Uses the widget ID provided in the wPanel argument to retrieve the widget state structure stored in the first child widget of the panel widget. - If the value of the messageIn argument is either SENSITIVE or UNSENSITIVE, change the sensitivity of the Rotate button (stored in the wRotate field of the widget state structure) as necessary. - If the value of the messageIn argument is SELECTIONCHANGED, perform the following tasks: - Use the reference to the iTool object stored in the oTool field of the state structure to retrieve an object reference to the last selected component. - If the selected component is not a visualization, desensitize the Hide/Show button. - If the selected component is a visualization, sensitize the Hide/Show button.
+- Uses the widget ID provided in the wPanel argument to retrieve the widget state structure stored in the first child widget of the panel widget. - If the value of the messageIn argument is either SENSITIVE or UNSENSITIVE, change the sensitivity of the Rotate button (stored in the wRotate field of the widget state structure) as necessary. - If the value of the messageIn argument is SELECTIONCHANGED, perform the following tasks: - Use the reference to the iTool object stored in the oTool field of the state structure to retrieve a reference to the last selected component.
+(Note that the last object selected is stored in the first element of the returned array.)

+- If the selected component is not a visualization, desensitize the Hide/Show button. - If the selected component is a visualization, sensitize the Hide/Show button.